Menu Close

 This tofu stuffed shells recipe is a fantastic meal for the holidays – add it to your Thanksgiving or Christmas table and enjoy.
 This will be one crowd pleaser recipe everyone will love.
 These simple make-ahead dishes are fantastic to prep ahead of time – just assemble the lasagna a few days before, cover and refrigerate, and heat before serving!

-For a sauce, I use my absolutely BEST 5 Ingredient Tomato Sauce… its so good I could eat that stuff plain with a spoon.
+For a sauce, I use my absolutely White Wine Tomato Sauce… its so good I could eat that stuff plain with a spoon.
 But it tastes great in these shells, tucked in between noodles and filling.
 The tomato sauce gives the shells a nice sweetness and welcome acidity in each bite.

 How Do I Make Stuffed Shells with Tofu?